spisladqo/blkm/README.md

 ## Build

 From repo's directory, run `make`.
 If you see an error, it can mean that you need to open Makefile and correct your kernel's location (or name).
+It can also mean that your kernel version does not support this driver.

 To insert module into running kernel, run `insmod blkm.ko`.